-But it’s also fun looking back as a homeschooling parent and being able to say “I’m glad I did.….”
+But it’s also fun to look back as a homeschooling parent and be able to say, “I’m glad I did….”

 Looking back as a homeschooling parent, if I had it to do over again: